csc-training/elements-of-hpc/supercomputer/energy-cooling.md

 Air cooling is relatively simple but not very efficient.
 Modern densely packed supercomputers, especially GPU based, require liquid cooling to keep them from melting down.
-As a result a datacenters hosting supercomputers needs a massive and complicated cooling infrastructure with piping, pumps, heat exchangers etc.
+As a result a datacenter hosting supercomputers needs a massive and complicated cooling infrastructure with piping, pumps, heat exchangers etc.

 In CSC's Kajaani data center LUMI waste heat is going to contribute to the